 “The 1912 presidential election was a unique moment in the Progressive Era,” writes scholar Brett Flehinger, “because it drew together politicians, social reformers, intellectuals, and economists onto a single stage and produced a many-sided national debate about the future of America’s economic, political, and social structure.”
 This is the first in a recurring series of features on the political environment of the country in which ‘Abdu’l-Bahá spoke.

-PRESIDENT THEODORE ROOSEVELT decided not to run for a third Presidential term in 1908.
+PRESIDENT THEODORE ROOSEVELT DECIDED not to run for a third Presidential term in 1908.
 He had become America’s youngest chief executive in 1901, when President McKinley was killed by an assassin’s bullet in Buffalo.
 During the next seven years Roosevelt fundamentally changed the nation’s highest office.
 In a government system riddled with political patronage and moneyed interests, TR recognized that the office of the President enabled him to both speak to and to represent the interests of The People, directly.
 He called the Presidency the “bully pulpit.”
-At the turn of the century, the word “bully” indicated “superb,” or “wonderful,” and did not carry with it the negative connotation it has since picked up as a person who harasses the weak.
+At the turn of the century, the word “bully” carried more meaning than simply the negative connotation as a person who harasses the weak, indicating “superb” or “wonderful,” and was one of Roosevelt’s favorite exclamations.

 After leaving office in March, 1909, Roosevelt traveled to Africa on safari.
 He was a rugged outdoorsman, and had made a fortune writing books about the West.
 They landed in what is now Kenya, traveled through the Belgian Congo, and then sailed up the Nile to Khartoum and Egypt.
 The idea was to collect specimens for the Smithsonian Institution and the American Museum of Natural History in New York: the result was a slaughter of African wildlife on an unprecedented scale.
 Roosevelt’s expedition killed or trapped more than 11,000 animals in all.
 TR personally shot 296 of them, including nine lions, eight elephants, six buffalo, thirteen rhinoceroses, seven giraffes, seven hippos, and 177 antelope.